XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_MinLu.md

 ## Week 2

 * What tasks I worked on:

    * Implement Level 1 code.
    * Implement success page code.

 * What I plan to work on next:

+   * Implement HomePage Strategy pattern of button "Easy" and "Hard".

 * What tasks are blocked waiting on another team member:

+   * Waiting for all other GamePages of to set the speed of each object in Strategy pattern.

 * XP Core Value I keep:

+   * Communicate with other team member.

 ## Week 3